Norman Fucking Rockwell!

-Norman Fucking Rockwell! is the sixth studio album by American singer-songwriter Lana Del Rey released on August 30, 2019, by Polydor and Interscope Records.
+Norman Fucking Rockwell! (abbreviated to NFR! in some releases) is the sixth studio album by American singer-songwriter Lana Del Rey, released on August 30, 2019, by Interscope and Polydor Records.
 The album was primarily produced by Del Rey and Jack Antonoff, with additional contributions from Zach Dawes, Andrew Watt, and longtime Del Rey collaborator Rick Nowels.
-Musically, Norman Fucking Rockwell! features a soft rock sound consisting of psych-rock songs and piano ballads and features references to various classic rock artists.
+Musically, Norman Fucking Rockwell! explored a soft rock sound featuring psych-rock elements, piano ballads, and references to various classic rock artists.
 The title of the album is a reference to painter and illustrator Norman Rockwell.

-Norman Fucking Rockwell! received universal acclaim.
-Music critics praised Del Rey's musical progression with the album and her refined and poetic lyricism as well as the album's production.
-The album debuted at number one in seven countries, including the United Kingdom, becoming Del Rey's fourth number one album in the country, and reached the top 5 in over twenty countries, including the United States, where it peaked at number three on the Billboard 200, becoming Del Rey's fourth consecutive top 5 album in the nation.

-Five singles were released to promote the album; "Mariners Apartment Complex", "Venice Bitch", "Hope Is a Dangerous Thing for a Woman Like Me to Have – but I Have It", "Doin' Time", and "The Greatest".
+Five singles were released to promote the album: "Mariners Apartment Complex", "Venice Bitch", "Hope Is a Dangerous Thing for a Woman Like Me to Have – but I Have It", "Doin' Time", and "The Greatest".
 Del Rey embarked on her fifth concert tour, The Norman Fucking Rockwell!
-Tour.
-It started on September 21, 2019, and ended on November 30, 2019.
+Tour, to promote them.
+It commenced on September 21, 2019, and concluded on November 30, 2019.

-At the 62nd Annual Grammy Awards, it was nominated for Album of the Year, while the title track received a nomination for Song of the Year.
-Norman Fucking Rockwell! was frequently listed by numerous publications as the best album of the year, and since its release has been regarded as one of the greatest and most revered albums of the decade and of all time, with Rolling Stone ranking it on their list of the 500 Greatest Albums of All Time.
+Norman Fucking Rockwell! received widespread acclaim.
+Music critics praised the album's poetic and refined lyricism, production and Del Rey's musical progression.
+The album reached number one in seven countries, including the United Kingdom, becoming Del Rey's fourth number one album in the region.
+In the United States, Norman Fucking Rockwell! peaked at number three, marking Del Rey's fifth consecutive top five album in the country.
+It was nominated for Album of the Year at the 62nd Annual Grammy Awards.
+Norman Fucking Rockwell! was frequently listed by numerous publications as the best album of the year, and since its release has been regarded as one of the greatest and most revered albums of the decade and of all time, with Rolling Stone ranking it on their list of "The 500 Greatest Albums of All Time".